h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 In contrast, the Token values MUST be generated from a 32-bit counter which is unique to each connection.
 Such a counter SHOULD be initialized to a random value, taken from a random number generator, whenever a new connection is opened.
 The counter MUST then be incremented for every unique new packet which is sent by the client.
 Retransmissions of the same packet MUST use the same unchanged Token value.
 As the Token value is mandated to be unique per packet, a duplicate Token value is the only way that a server can detect duplicate transmissions.

 This counter method ensures that the Tokens are unique, and are also independent of any Code value in the RADIUS packet header.
 This method is mandated because any other method of generating unique and non-conflicting Token values is more complex, with no additional benefit and only the likelihood of increased bugs and interoperability issues.
 Any other method for generating Token values would require substantially more resources to track outstanding Token values and their associated expiry times.
-The chance that initial values are re-used across two connections is one in 2^32, which is acceptable.
+The chance that initial values could potentially cause any confusion by being re-used across two connections is one in 2^32, which is acceptable.

-The purpose for initializing the Token to a random counter is to aid administrators in debugging systems.
+The purpose for initializing the Token to a random counter is mainly to aid administrators in debugging systems.
 If the Token values always used the same sequence, then it would easier for a person to confuse different packets which have the same Token value.
 By instead starting with a random value, those values are more evenly distributed across the set of allowed values, and are therefore more likely to be unique.

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
 The originating system can simply continue to increment the Token value without taking any special action in that situation.